-This section is a discussion of certain aspects of the Company's compensation program as it pertains to the principal executive officer, the principal financial officer and the three other most highly-compensated executive officers during 2017.
-These five persons are referred throughout as the "named executive officers."
+This section is a discussion of certain aspects of the Company's compensation program as it pertains to the principal executive officer, the principal financial officer and the three other most highly-compensated executive officers during 2018.
+In addition, this section includes discussion of the 2018 compensation for Mark W. Funke and Barry K. Ledbetter, who served as executive officers of the Company from January 1, 2018 through July 18, 2018 (Messrs.
+Funke and Ledbetter remain employed by the Company but, following an internal reorganization, are no longer executive officers).
+These seven persons are referred to throughout this discussion as the "named executive officers."
 This discussion focuses on compensation and practices relating to the Company's most recently completed fiscal year and changes to such compensation and practices going forward.

-The Company believes that the performance of each of the named executive officers has the potential to impact the profitability of the Company, in both the short-term and long-term.
+The Company believes that the performance of each of the named executive officers has the potential to impact the profitability of the Company, in both the short term and the long term.
 Therefore, the Company places significant emphasis on the design and administration of its executive compensation program.